un00222/Predicting_Room_Occupancy/readme.md

 A clean, modular implementation of multiple machine‑learning approaches for predicting room occupancy from sensor data.
 The repository includes **KNN**, **Closed‑Form Linear Regression**, **Linear Discriminant Analysis (LDA)**, **Proportional Odds (ordinal logistic)**, and a **Bagging ensemble**, with shared utilities for normalization and evaluation.

-> This README formats the original project notes into a developer‑friendly guide you can drop into your repo.

 ---

 ##  Requirements